citizenfx/fivem-docs/content/support/client-issues.md

 Stuck on a black screen
 -----------------------
-This is a common issue with Nvidia drivers.
+This is a common issue with certain NVIDIA drivers.
 Stay patient, it takes a minute to load.
-This happens to other games too.
+This often happens to other games too.

 Stuck on a colored background but no menu
 ------------------------------